jacob-hardbower/eye-heart-tattoo/src/artists/gabi.md

   Lastly, she firmly believes tattooing is a magical, empowering act that must be done with the utmost love and respect.

-  If you would like to book with Gabi you can do so through her booking link below.
+  If you would like to book with Gabi you can do so through her booking link.
 instagram: https://www.instagram.com/gabbutattoo/
 email: GABBUBOOKING@GMAIL.COM
 booking: https://www.tattoosbygabbu.com/booking